iluwatar/java-design-patterns/binding-properties/README.md

   blockPropagation = false;
 }
 ```
-If the propagation is block, the set method invocation should be ignored.</br>
+If the propagation is blocked, the set method invocation should be ignored.</br>

 Inherit the class to build concrete bindable properties:</br>
 ```java